RajarshiGO/RajarshiGO/README.md

 - 👋 Hi, I’m @RajarshiGoswami
-- 👀 I’m interested in Deep Learning and Computer Vision
+- 👀 I’m interested in exploring recent advances in AI and formal methods
-- 🌱 I’m currently learning different libraries such as PyTorch, TensorFlow, etc.
+- 🌱 I’m currently learning different tools and frameworks for ML and formal systems
-- 💞️ I’m looking to collaborate on Deep Learning, Machine Learning and Computer Vision
+- 💞️ I’m looking to collaborate on Deep Learning, Machine Learning, Computer Vision and NLP
 - 📫 Reach me by email: rajarshi.goswami13@gmail.com

 <!---